 Day 14.
 Return home

 Unfortunately, your journey ends today.
 Our Discover Nicaragua experience ends today with a private transfer to the International airport of Nicaragua in Managua.
-But if you’re not ready to go home just yet, why not extend your Nicaragua tour package!
-A popular multi-country tour is: Guatemala, El Salvador, and Nicaragua.
+But if you’re not ready to go home just yet, why not extend your Nicaragua tour package?
+Contact us for more information.

 14 days & 13 nights